 The purpose of this conference is to recognize the research done at UCSD in the Arts, Social Sciences, and Humanities as well as to encourage undergraduates.
-The conference is free & open to the public, but regisitration is required.
+The conference is free and open to the public, but registration is required.

-- UCSD undergraduate students will be presenting their research projects on such topics as education, psychology, history, communication, and dance.
+UCSD undergraduate students presented their research projects on such topics as music, education, psychology, history, communication, and economics.

 Representatives from UCSD's departments of Cognitive Science, Communications, Economics, Education Studies, Ethnic Studies, Linguistics, Political Science, Psychology, Sociology, and Urban Studies & Planning will also be available to answer questions about their undergraduate, graduate, and professional programs.